telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/show-tooltip-with-slot-details.md

 ---
 title: Show Tooltip with Slot Details
 page_title: Show Tooltip with Slot Details | Kendo UI Scheduler
-description: "Learn how to use Kendo UI Tooltip to show slot details in a Scheduler"
+description: "Learn how to use the Kendo UI Tooltip to show slot details in a Kendo UI Scheduler widget."
 slug: howto_showtooltipwith_additionalinformation_overslots_scheduler
 ---

 # Show Tooltip with Slot Details

-The example below demonstrates how to use Kendo UI Tooltip to show slot details in a Scheduler.
+The example below demonstrates how to use the Kendo UI Tooltip to show slot details in a Kendo UI Scheduler widget.

 ###### Example